Who are you and what is your background?

 I keep a pretty tight to-do list and prioritize from there.

-I find it helps to keep to a routine and have a dedicated times and days for each task.
+I find it helps to keep to a routine and has dedicated times and days for each task.
 Also, turn off notifications on your phone.

 Can you give us a tour of your local craft beer brewery scene?